Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

        bpy.utils.unregister_class(ObjectMoveX)

-   # This allows you to run the script directly from Blenders Text editor
+   # This allows you to run the script directly from Blender's Text editor
    # to test the add-on without having to install it.
    if __name__ == "__main__":
        register()